 Justification of Red List Category

-This species is classified as Near Threatened as it has a moderately small population which is probably declining owing to habitat loss and degradation in parts of its range, and within which all subpopulations are small.
-Further population estimates could result in its uplisting to Vulnerable.
+This species is classified as Near Threatened because it is suspected to have a moderately small population which is inferred to be declining owing to habitat loss and degradation in parts of its range.

-The population is suspected to be in decline owing to ongoing deforestation and habitat destruction.
+The population is inferred to be in decline owing to ongoing habitat destruction for agricultural conversion.

 Canalisation may affect the wetlands of Bañados del Río Dulce and Laguna de Mar Chiquita (J. C. Chebez in litt.
 1995, 1999), and there are other modifications to wetlands occurring within its range (Hayes et al. 1994).
-Where it inhabits drier savanna-type vegetation, it is probably under some pressure from agricultural conversion.
+Where it inhabits drier savanna-type vegetation, it is under some pressure from agricultural conversion, particularly for cattle ranching.
+In Paraguay, habitat at the Bahía de Asunción Ecological Reserve has been lost since 2010 due to road construction (Smith et al. 2014).

 Conservation Actions Underway

 The stronghold is Bañados del Río Dulce and Laguna de Mar Chiquita Natural Park (Argentina).
-In the non-breeding season it occurs in San Antonio Private Nature Reserve and Tacuara National Park, Paraguay.
+In the non-breeding season it occurs in San Antonio Private Nature Reserve, Bahía de Asunción Ecological Reserve, and Tacuara National Park, Paraguay, and in Maracajú/Mbaracayú Biological Refuge, on the Brazil - Paraguay border.

 11.5 cm.
 Small, pale yellow and brown flycatcher.
 Upperparts pale olivaceous brown, with plainer brown crown.
 Underparts yellow, brighter on throat.
 Faint buffy wing-bars.
 Similar spp.
 Most similar to Warbling Doradito P. flaviventris which is browner above with a more rufescent crown; often shows a squared-off head shape, well rounded in Dinelli's.
 Voice A series of soft, high pitched chattered and fast rolling notes chrrret-chrrret chrrrut ended up in a very thin íík.
 Hints Generally conspicuous and tame in their shrubby habitat, but not always easy to locate.